vseryakov/backendjs/README.md

         To specify other config file: rc.backend run-app -config-file file

 * etc/crontab - jobs to be run with intervals, local or remote, JSON file with a list of cron jobs objects:

   Example:

+    1. Create file in ~/.backend/etc/crontab with the following contents:

          [ { "type": "local", "cron": "0 1 1 * * 1,3", "job": { "api.cleanSessions": { "interval": 3600000 } } } ]

-         // The cron will call this function with the options specified, callback must be called api.cleanSessions = function(options, callback) {
+    2. Define the funtion that the cron will call with the options specified, callback must be called at the end, create this app.js file

+         var backend = require("backend");
+         backend.api.cleanSessions = function(options, callback) {
-             db.del("session", { mtime: options.interval + Date.now() }, { ops: "le", keys: [ "mtime" ] }, callback);
+             backend.db.del("session", { mtime: options.interval + Date.now() }, { ops: "le", keys: [ "mtime" ] }, callback);
          }
+         backend.server.start()

+    3. Start the scheduler and the web server at once

-         To start the scheduler: rc.backend run-app -master ...
+        rc.backend run-app -master -web

-* etc/proxy - HTTP proxy config file, same format as in http-proxy npm package
+* etc/proxy - HTTP proxy config file, from http-proxy (https://github.com/nodejitsu/node-http-proxy)

   Example:

+    1. Create file ~/.backend/etc/proxy with the following contents:

         { "target" : { "host": "localhost", "port": 8001 } }

+    2. Start the proxy

-        Then start the proxy: rc.backend -proxy ....
+        rc.backend -proxy

+    3. Now all requests will be sent to localhost:8001

 * etc/profile - shell script loaded by the rc.backend utility to customize env variables